mircealungu/reconstruction/2_Abstraction.md

 (*Image from the [Basic Data Gathering](https://colab.research.google.com/drive/1oe_TV7936Zmmzbbgq8rzqFpxYPX7SQHP?usp=sharing) notebook*)

+## We can try to simplify it

-## What can we can do to simplify the source view?
+There are several ways in which we can simplify the complex graph above:

-### 1. Remove irrelevant nodes
+### 1. Filtering nodes that are irrelevant

 The view shows dependencies to external modules. if goal is understanding *this system's structure* ... are they needed?
 	- Discuss: how to we define *external* modules?

-Interactive: [Basic Abstraction: Try to filter out the non-system dependencies](https://colab.research.google.com/drive/1ohvPB_SZeDa5NblzxLAkwmTY8JZRBZe_?usp=sharing).
+Interactive: [Basic Abstraction: Filtering out non-system dependencies](https://colab.research.google.com/drive/1ohvPB_SZeDa5NblzxLAkwmTY8JZRBZe_?usp=sharing).
 Does the graph look simpler?

-Lesson: *filtering is a useful tool in architecture recovery.*
+**Lesson**: *filtering is an extremely useful tool in architecture recovery.*

-### 2. Try different layouts
+### 2. Using more advanced graph layouts

 Graph layout drawing is a [has a rich and old history](https://en.wikipedia.org/wiki/Force-directed_graph_drawing#History).

 Interactive: [Basic Abstraction: Alternative layouts with networkx](https://networkx.org/documentation/stable/reference/drawing.html)

-Lesson: *layouts can also make a difference*
+**Lesson**: *Advanced graph layouts can  be useful when looking at graphs but their benefits are limited; a layout can do much with a graph that is too dense and too large*.

+### Simplification is not sufficient

+The above two methods can help but a little bit.

+It will be even less so in more complex systems.

+The solution is *abstraction*.

-# Knowledge Inference / Abstraction
+# Abstraction in Architectural Reconstruction

 [Symphony...](./papers/deursen-symphony.pdf), when talking about knowledge inference (Sec.
 6.2) mentions: